dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Elvish Harbinger<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/e/de789231-8358-4cbd-b8eb-1da4ce5b34c0.jpg?1562371098|https://scryfall.com/card/lrw/207/elvish-harbinger?utm_source=api>`
-   When Elvish Harbinger enters the battlefield, you may search your library for an Elf card, reveal it, then shuffle your library and put that card on top of it.
+   When Elvish Harbinger enters the battlefield, you may search your library for an Elf card, reveal it, then shuffle and put that card on top.

    |tap|: Add one mana of any color.